duff2013/ulptool/README.md

 extern uint32_t ulp_counter;
 ```

-Compile and run and you should see the variable 'ulp_counter' increment every 100 msecs.
+Upload the code then open your serial monitor, you should see the variable 'ulp_counter' increment every 100 msecs.

 Under the Hood:
 ===============
-All the magic happens in the python script called esp32ulp_build_recipe.py.
-This along with espressif's esp32ulp_mapgen.py in which both are located in the ulp directory from this repository.
+All the magic happens in the python script called esp32ulp_build_recipe.py along with espressif's esp32ulp_mapgen.py script.

 Limitations:
 ============